Spaghetti Squash with Tuna, Tomatoes, Olives, and Feta

 Sometimes a meal speaks to your soul and surprises you.
 Out of nowhere you’re reminded why you do what you do, and then you feel a little bit silly because…

 Well, I mean, come on.
 It’s just a bowl of food.

 After working on a fun treat recipe this morning - these Low-Carb Pumpkin Donuts - lunch had to be the polar opposite.
 The donut was rich, sweet, and dense, as it was made mostly with almond flour and topped with a coconut butter glaze.
 Baking requires attention to detail and you can’t really just wing it.

 This bowl of goodness reminded me of the flavors I tasted on my trip to Spain a few months ago.
-We were in the Southern part of the country and seafood was everywhere.
-At some point every day I had a salad with tuna (the kind packed in olive oil), olives, hearts of palm, tomatoes and other fresh vegetables.
+We were in the Southern part of the country along the Mediterranean so fresh seafood was a given.
+At some point every day, I had a salad with tuna (the kind packed in olive oil), olives, hearts of palm, tomatoes and other fresh vegetables.
 It was always dressed simply with just oil and vinegar.
 I vowed to make more meals like it when I came home.

-First this meal made me happy, and then it made me a little sad/angry for all the women out there who think meal plans are going to save them.
+First this meal made me happy, and then it made me a little sad/angry for all the women out there who think meal plans are the answer to their weight loss woes.

 I hate meal plans for many reasons, but near the top of the list is this: